THE SHADOW OF INTOLERANCE

 was re-established around 1915 with a different emphasis.
 This

-"second generation" Klan was moral, patriotic, and
+"second generation" Klan presented itself as moral, patriotic, and

 concerned about threats both foreign and domestic.
 It was also